moofoo/nestjs-multi-tenant-example/README.md

 - user2:user2
 - admin:admin

-Once logged in you will see data from the 'Patients' table, which will be filtered as per the RLS (row level security) Postgres function.
+Once logged in you will see data from the 'Patients' table, which will be filtered as per the Postgres RLS policy.

 You can also see Prisma Metrics json output at http://localhost/nest/stats